letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 3/README.md

 A new file called `navigator.rs` has been added.
 Inside this file a `Navigator` Struct is defined, which contains 3 fields.

 `pages` is a vector of `Page` objects.
 This vector is used for navigation.
 The user starts off on the home page and if they navigate to the Epic details page (for example) a new instance of `EpicDetail` will be created and pushed onto the pages vector.
 To navigate back to the home page we will simply pop the `EpicDetail` page off the pages vector (which acts like a stack).
-The current page is always the last element in the `pages` vector.
+Note that the current page is always the last element in the `pages` vector.

 `prompts` is an instance of the `Prompts` Struct.
 Look at the navigator tests to see how we can mock colures in the prompts Struct.